 After the initial six years, Artists-in-Residence and Writers-in-Residence who are reappointed will receive contracts of alternating lengths of four and three years with reviews in the penultimate year of each contract, except for those on shared appointments who will be reviewed every three years.
 If the review is negative, the faculty member will be given a probationary contract of one year and will be reviewed by the department for contract renewal by February 15th of that year.
 (In the case of those on shared appointments who teach only in the spring, the date shall be April 15th.)
 If the departmental review is negative, and the Dean of the Faculty concurs, the faculty member will be informed by March 1st that he or she will receive a terminal, one-year contract.
 In the case of a disagreement between the department and the Dean of the Faculty, the Vice President for Academic Affairs shall convene an ad hoc group of three current Department Chairs (excluding the Chair of the candidate's department) who shall provide a third recommendation.
 The Vice President for Academic Affairs makes the final reappointment decision.
-If the Vice President for Academic Affairs' decision is negative, the department member receives a terminal one-year contract.
+If the Vice President for Academic Affairs makes the final reappointment decision.
+If the Vice President for Academic Affairs makes the final reappointment decision.
+If the Vice President for Academic Affairs makes the final reappointment decision.